Shock & Awe at the 2011 SF Chocolate Salon

 Snacks & treats

 At the show, they offered crunchy caramels in dark chocolate, a new product not available in stores yet, and other products in their product line.
 I tried the Brazilian Honey Cakes, which were not what I expected.
 Instead of a honeycomb candy, they were like little spice cakes covered in dark chocolate – delicious.
-Kika’s Treats are available online and throughout SFBA, including at Bi-Rite, Rainbow Grocery and the Pasta Shop.
+Kika’s Treats are available online and throughout SFBA, including at Bi-Rite, Rainbow Grocery and Market Hall Foods (formerly The Pasta Shop).

 At Her Coconess Confections, Shelley Seward had samples of her caramels and rocky road.
 Her vanilla salted caramel is a chewy caramel with a subtle saltiness from its pink flake salt.
 Her espresso salted caramel added some new dimensions with caramelized cocoa nibs so you experience a crunchy chocolate first, then espresso at the end.
 Her bittersweet rocky road stands out because of its chewy homemade marshmallows, which have more of an earthy flavor than other marshmallows because they are made from an egg white base instead of the usual corn syrup base.

 Going further afield